Zero3Dash/Troubleshooting/Windows/Windows-Moving-Recovery-Partition-to-Extend-System-Partition.md

 - List the disks in your system.
 You can do this by using the command `'list disk'`

-> Pro tip from Matt in the comments, if there’s a * in the column for Gpt that means the disk is likely a GPT disk and if there isn’t a * in the Gpt column the disk is likely MBR.
+> **Pro tip**, if there’s a * in the column for Gpt that means the disk is likely a GPT disk and if there isn’t a * in the Gpt column the disk is likely MBR.
 Make a note of this as it will be important further down.

 - Select the disk you need to move the recovery partition on.
 You can do this by using the command `'select disk'` and the disk number.
 In my setup disk 0 was the correct disk and the command I entered was `'select disk 0'`.